SharePoint Server 2013 Application Lifecycle Management

 When planning build processes for SharePoint application development, developers have to consider the interactions between the components, as shown in Figure 5.

 Figure 6 shows a SharePoint cloud-hosted application (that is, autohosted or provider-hosted).
 The main difference in the project structure is that the Visual Studio 2012 solution contains a SharePoint application project in addition to one or more projects that contain the cloud-hosted application components.
 These may include web applications, SQL database projects, or service applications that will be deployed to Azure or an on-premises provider hosted infrastructure (such as ASP.NET) and other solution components.
-For guidance on packaging and deployment with high-trust applications, see How to: Package and publish high-trust apps for SharePoint 2013.
+For guidance on packaging and deployment with high-trust applications, see Package and publish high-trust SharePoint Add-ins.

 Figure 7 shows TFS as the ALM platform.
 Teams will use TFS to store code and conduct team development either using TFS deployed on-premises or using Microsoft cloud-based TFS services.
 TFS can be configured to conduct build and deployment activities with a SharePoint application through build definitions.
 TFS can also be used to conduct build verification tests (BVTs) that may be automated through the execution of coded UI tests that are part of the build definition.